Koshin Reiki Association Books

 This book presents many of the waka poems Mikao Usui selected for Reiki training as a disciplined contemplative practice for purifying kokoro, not as literature to be analyzed or explained.
 It shows that these poems were used through repetition and quiet contact to refine attention, restraint, and ethical clarity over time.
 Rather than offering interpretation or instruction, the book preserves the original training function of the poems by giving them space to work directly on the practitioner.
 In doing so, it restores waka contemplation as a living practice of self-cultivation rather than a source of meaning or insight to be extracted.

-Forthcoming Publications in 2026
+Forthcoming in 2026